For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Being one of the biggest cities in the UK, Manchester offers plenty of choices for eating out to meet any palette.
 Of course, you'll find all big restaurant chains like Pizza Express, Zizzi's and Nando's to name only a few.
 But if you prefer something a little different and unique to Manchester then check our top restaurant picks.

-• Curry mile - You simply cannot avoid experiencing the culinary delights of one of the many curry houses along Rusholme.
-A few student favourites are Lal Qila, Sangams and Lal Haweli.
+• Curry Mile - You simply cannot avoid experiencing the culinary delights of one of the many curry houses along Rusholme.
+A few student favourites are Lal Qila, Mughli and MyLahore.
 Most of the time you can reach a deal with the doormen to get a discount or bring in your own drinks.
 A good place to eat out when your parents are in town.

-• Sweet Mandarin - Recently voted the best Chinese Restaurant in the UK by Gordon Ramsey this cute eatery is one of the crowning glories of Manchester.
+• Sweet Mandarin - Recognised as one of the best Chinese restaurants in the UK, this cute eatery is one of the crowning glories of Manchester.
 Whilst the food is fantastic, it can show on the bill if you're not too careful!

 Entertainment